 A coastal city of contrasts, Jeddah is home to both an ultramodern industrial centre and a centuries-old historic district.
 As the principal gateway to Mecca and a thriving economic power, Jeddah is one of the most important cities in the Middle East, both in terms of religion and commerce.

-Each year, Jeddah welcomes thousands of Muslims from all over the world as they complete their Hajj.
+Each year, Jeddah welcomes millions of Muslims from all over the world as they complete their Hajj.
 Many devotees stay long after, joining the countless foreigners who've moved here for employment opportunities in one of the city's many strong industries.